Longannn/malaysia-airport-insight/README.md

 ![Analysis 1 Result](/result_screenshot/Output%20(airports%20num%20in%20MY).png)

 ## Analysis 2 - Distance between Airports in Malaysia
+This analysis aims to find out what is the distances between all the airports in Malaysia.

 ### Prepare Location Information
 1. Install PostGIS to support geographic objects ([guide to install PostGIS](https://postgis.net/workshops/postgis-intro/installation.html)).
 2. To use PostGIS, create a new column, and store longitude and latitude into points, run: <br>